-Last updated: February 1, 2017 ADHD medication can be a total life-saver for people with ADHD.
+Last updated: September 9, 2017 ADHD medication can be a total life-saver for people with ADHD.
 So, this article reveals some of the most popular medications for treating your condition.
 But, it’s also extremely important for you to stay healthy while taking ADHD drugs.
-And, that’s why this article also exposes the 7 tricks that you can use to stay ultra-healthy while using ADHD medication.
+And, that’s why this article also exposes 7 tips that you can use to stay ultra-healthy while using ADHD medication.

 In other words, this article covers two important topics: